Troubleshoot the Splunk App for Windows Infrastructure

 %SPLUNK_HOME%\etc\apps\splunk_app_windows_infrastructure\local) must be configured with the proper indexes for the defined event types.

-4. Confirm that the lookup tables for the app have been properly created.
+4. Confirm that the app's lookup tables have been properly created.

 Troubleshoot issues with ldapsearch